php-fig/fig-standards/accepted/PSR-2-coding-style-guide-meta.md

 3. Errata
 ---------

-1. _[09/08/2013]_ Using one or more multi-line arguments does not constitute splitting the argument list itself, therefore Section 4.6 is not automatically enforced.
+1. _[09/08/2013]_ Using one or more multi-line arguments (i.e: arrays or anonymous functions) does not constitute splitting the argument list itself, therefore Section 4.6 is not automatically enforced.
 Arrays and anonymous functions are able to span multiple lines.

 The following examples are perfectly valid in PSR-2: